 A high risk of poisoning

-Some active substances at very low doses can cause severe effects, especially in cases of mixing, ignorance of dosage, or polyconsumption.
+Some active substances at very low doses can cause severe effects, especially in cases of mixing, unknown dosage, or polyconsumption.

 Targeted detection